ben3636/wiper-no-wiping/dns-ip.md

-## See Below for Domains & IP's known to be related to this malware
+## See Below for Domains, IP's, & Network Behavior Known to be Related to this Malware
 > I highly recommend at least alerting on these servers in firewall/netflow and DNS logs.
 Blocking certain ones may be even better as it could prevent the malware from completing its build process (preventing final detonation)

 * trustsecpro[.]com